Tag: comics art

 The production schedule is up!

-The production schedule for Issue #3 is up on the studio wall!
+The production schedule for Issue #3 up on the studio wall!
+(Photo ©2014 Dr. Michael Hill a.k.a.
+Doctor Comics)

-The intended dates for completion of the five 8-page signatures have been approximated and with a good run could be ready for binding as early as June.
+The target date for completion of the five 8-page signatures have been approximated…and with a good run the comic could possibly be ready for binding as early as June.

 The art table has been established.